AguaClara/Fluoride-Auto/FluorideReportSp18.md

 What is compression settling
 </div>

-Floc blanket clarification is used to purify water in many ways around the world.
-In Taiwan, a process of pre-sedimentation, floc blanket clarification, and sand filtration is used to reduce 100 NTU water down to potable levels [(Lin et al., 2004)](https://ascelibrary-org.proxy.library.cornell.edu/doi/abs/10.1061/(ASCE)0733-9372(2004)130:12(1481)).
-Floc blankets have also been used extensively to purify water of algae, protozoa and specific virus strains [(LeChavallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).
-Therefore, it is believed that the adaptability of this method in conjunction with the use of PACl would allow for effective fluoride removal.

 <div class="alert alert-block alert-danger">
 Consider if this last paragraph is necessary.
 I think you have shown thst floc blanket removal can be efficient for water treatment through the other paragraphs.